mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/09-app-dependencies.markdown

 ## requirements.txt
-The pip convention for specifying application dependencies is with a requirements.txt file.
-When you build a Python web application you should include a requirements.txt file.
+The pip convention for specifying application dependencies is with a `requirements.txt` file.
+When you build a Python web application you should include `requirements.txt` in the base directory of your project.

-Python projects' dependencies for a web application should be specified in the requirements.txt with pegged dependencies like the following:
+Python projects' dependencies for a web application should be specified with pegged dependencies like the following:

     django==1.6
     bpython==0.12